canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-define-an-operator
+use-default-arguments

-# Exercise 6 > Define an Operator
+# Exercise 7 > Use Default Arguments

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.